Lovely-Sim-Racing/lovely-pixelclock-n8n/README.md

 ### Buy the <a href="https://j76.me/PixelClock">Ulanzi Pixel Clock</a>

 ## Customising the Pixel Clock
-As mentioned, the **Ulanzi Pixel Clock** is highy customisable and in fact could work **any API data** you can get your hands on.
+As mentioned, the **Ulanzi Pixel Clock** is highy customisable and in fact could work with **any API data** you can get your hands on - as long as you update its' firmware to [**Awtrix Light**](https://blueforcer.github.io/awtrix-light/).

 In this repository, I'm sharing my own workflows but through the video linked above, I walk you through how to setup the Ulanzi Pixel Clock and make your own.

 ## My Workflow Instructions